The MLOPs Tools of Tomorrow

 The Machine Learning Tools of Tomorrow

-More than anything what the machine learning world needs is an abstract factory for ML, the way Kubernetes is an abstract factory for any web app you can throw at it.
+The future of MLOps needs an abstract factory for ML, the way Kubernetes is an abstract factory for any web app you can throw at it.

 Kubeflow was supposed to be that but it’s basically just another python pipelining engine that has to support every single language by hand.
 We need a tool that can easily handle R, Java, C/C++, Rust or whatever a data scientist wants to use, without waiting for the team to support it.
 The tool should allow you to use any language you want right now.